Rogue RM-4 Monster Rack 2.0

 The included wrenches are not comfortable to use.

 The Rogue RM-4 Monster Rack 2.0 is the rack of choice at Garage Gym Products.
-I use this particular unit, with the 100″ height option for testing all new barbells brought into my testing facility, along with various other products.
+I use this particular unit, with the 100″ height option for testing all new barbells brought into my testing facility and various other products.
 The power racks are available in 90″, 100″, and 108″ options.

 If you’re unfamiliar with the Rogue Monster series of racks, they are a popular option created using 3×3″ 11-gauge steel tubes and massive 1″ hardware that bolts the units together.